Humane treatment of animals, workers, and the land.

 Like our Wagyu-Angus cross beef, all cattle are raised ethically and regeneratively, pasture raised and finished on barley and grains before being processed on-farm.

-The Callicrate Beef herd is comprised of Wagyu-Angus cross cattle.
+The Callicrate Beef herd is comprised mostly of Wagyu-Angus cross cattle.
 This specific cross produces meat with a hearty, beefy flavor and abundant fat marbling throughout for beef that is unlike any you've had before.

 Our animals do not receive performance enhancing drugs, including subtherapeutic antibiotics, hormones, steroids or beta-agonists like Zilmax and Ractopamine.